lelkin/ART_Contrasts_Analysis/data_analysis.md

 increases.
 It’s not clear why this happens, but certainly is a reason to avoid using the original ART to conduct multifactor contrasts.

-Now we know that ART inflates Type I error rate and has lower power than ART-C for all population distributions and becomes less likely to find true differences as the number of factors whose levels are involved in a contrast increases.
+Now we know that ART inflates Type I error rate, has lower power than ART-C for all population distributions, and becomes less likely to find true differences as the number of factors whose levels are involved in a contrast increases.
 We know that ART-C has lower Type I error and greater power than the ART, which means it’s the better method to use to conduct contrasts *within the ART paradigm*.
-However, we also need to see how its Type I error and power compare to other methods’.
+However, we also need to see how ART-C’s Type I error and power compare to other methods’.

 Type I Error Rate
 =================